ke4harper/MxAPI/README.md

 *MCAPI Request Transitions*

+Requests in the original implementation are marked with several boolean flags that indicate if the request is valid, completed, or cancelled.
+These flags were replaced with the state transition diagram shown in the figure above.
+All changes to state are performed using atomic operations where the previous state is verified.

+A request in the REQUEST_FREE state is available for any client to identify a pending asynchronous operation, e.g. opening a channel, sending a message, etc. Once the request is allocated its state changes to REQUEST_VALID.
+For all operations other than asynchronous send, completion of the request changes the state to REQUEST_COMPLETED.
+For the exceptional send case, the request is marked as REQUEST_RECEIVED until the buffer can be confirmed received, and then the request state changes to REQUEST_COMPLETED.
+The request is then transitioned back to the available pool by changing its state to REQUEST_FREE.
+Cancelling a pending receive request (send requests always complete) changes the state to REQUEST_CANCELLED, and then REQUEST_FREE to make the cancelled request ID available for future operations.

 <a name="Kim2007">1</a>: Kim, et.al., "Efficient Adaptations of the Non-Blocking Buffer for Event Communication", Proceedings of ISORC, pp. 29-40 (2007).